kjellwr4/LoRa-CRIFFLE/README.md

 * The Things Network
 ## Setup Instructions
 1. Download and install the most recent version of the Arduino IDE.
+2. Install the ESP Library:
-2. Open the Arduino IDE and go to _File_ -> _Preferences_.
+** Open the Arduino IDE and go to _File_ -> _Preferences_.
 Check the box next to _Display line numbers_.
 Copy `https://dl.espressif.com/dl/package_esp32_index.json` and paste it in the field next to _Additional Board Managers URLs_.
 Click the _OK_ button when finished.
 [Installation questions?](https://github.com/espressif/arduino-esp32/blob/master/docs/arduino-ide/boards_manager.md)
-3. Go to _Tools_ -> _Board: ???_ -> _Board Manager_.
-Type `ESP32` in the field next to _Filter your search_.
+** Go to _Tools_ -> _Board: ???_ -> _Board Manager_.
+Type `esp32` in the field next to _Filter your search_.
 Click on the option that is named _esp32 by Espressif Systems_ and then press the _Install_ button.
-Click the _X_ in the upper right corner when all of the board definitions finish downloading.
+Click the _Close_ button when all of the board definitions finish downloading and installing.
-* Solder header pins
-* Install the ESP32 library https://github.com/espressif/arduino-esp32/blob/master/docs/arduino-ide/boards_manager.md
+3. Install the Sparkfun custom board definitions for the ESP32 LoRa 1-Channel Gateway:

-* Install ESP32 through board manager; update boards and managers by going to board manager -> Type -> Updateable
+4. Something
 * Add custom board- see Sparkfun tutorial; The pathway is C:\Users\???\AppData\Local\Arduino15\packages\esp32\hardware\esp32\1.0.0\variants
 * Add board to boards.txt- see Sparkfun tutorial; The pathway is C:\Users\???\AppData\Local\Arduino15\packages\esp32\hardware\esp32\1.0.0
 * Download the sketch examples and libraries- see Sparkfun tutorial